Franciskid/jellyfin-plugin-ai-search/README.md

 find the movies closest to what you asked.
 Those go to the language model, together with their synopses.

-Some practical numbers, from my 3000-movie library:
+Some practical numbers, from my 18 000 media library:

-- **Size:** the whole index is a single 13 MB file.
+- **Size:** the whole index is a single 100 MB file.
 It loads into memory at startup and a search scans it in a few milliseconds.
 There is no database to run.
 - **First build:** every movie gets embedded once.
 On my server (Ollama running the embedding model on CPU) that took about 40 minutes.
-On OpenAI with `text-embedding-3-small` it takes a couple of minutes and costs about $0.02.
+On OpenAI with `text-embedding-3-small` it takes a couple of minutes and costs about $0.05.
 - **Upkeep:** a nightly scheduled task ("Build AI Search index") re-embeds only movies whose metadata changed.
 On a normal night that's zero movies, and the run finishes in about a minute.